 Impact in the Locksmith Industry

-A recent CBC Marketplace report investigated the Greater Toronto Area locksmith industry and uncovered some startling findings.
-More than 80% of the Toronto area Google listings have false information perpetrated by shady business owners.
+A recent CBC Marketplace report investigated the Greater Toronto Area locksmith industry and uncovered concerning findings.
+The report suggested that a significant share of listings contained misleading or false information, created by unethical operators.

-The investigation was initiated after a man named Tom Gehrels, a local resident of Scarborough, contacted what he believed to be a local locksmith with a great reputation on Google Reviews.
+The investigation was initiated after a man named Tom Gehrels, a local resident of Scarborough, contacted what he believed to be a reputable local locksmith based on Google reviews.
 “I looked on Google Maps because I wanted to use somebody local that had a good reputation,” he said.
-Although the business initially quoted $75 for the repair, it ended up costing him more than triple that amount at $242.95.
-Gehrels was outraged and did some further digging.
-He found that the receipt of the work order was a different business name than the one his wife originally contacted.
+Although the business initially quoted $75 for the repair, it ultimately cost him more than triple that amount—$242.95.
+After digging further, Gehrels found the receipt showed a different business name than the one his wife originally contacted.

 Impact on the Private Investigative Industry